Fédération Internationale de l'Automobile: Senate

 The FIA Senate generally oversees financial and commercial affairs and general management of the FIA, and can take decisions required between meetings of the relevant committee or World Council.

 Administration

 Sport and Mobility each have a Secretary General to head the administrative staff who function as intermediaries for the councils, commissions and committees.
 A Chief Administration Officer also heads areas supporting the Senate such as commercial, legal, marketing, events and financial.

 Commissions

-A number of commissions exist to further activities or aims within specific areas within the FIA's remit.
+A number of commissions exist to further activities or aims within specific areas.
 Each may have their own presidency and could be broken down into further specific working groups.
 Individual members may be from member organisations joined by delegates and representatives from various professions or through a related connection such as being a motorsport competitor for example.
 Alongside the various Sporting and Mobility Commissions, the International Historical Commission exists for the preservation of historic vehicles.

+Committees

+Ten sports committees have been established by the World Motorsport Council to help manage and administer certain aspects of motorsport.
+An Ethics committee was also set up in 2012 by the General Assembly.

+Judiciary

+The FIA's judicial bodies include the International Tribunal, which exercises disciplinary powers that are not dealt with by the meeting stewards, and the International Court of Appeal.
+The ICA is the final appeal tribunal for international motor sport, which resolves disputes brought before it by National Sporting Authorities worldwide, or by the President of the FIA.
+It can also settle non-sporting disputes brought by national motoring organisations affiliated to the FIA.